 There should also be activities that focus specifically on grammar and vocabulary as part of a systematic programme and also in response to common errors identified by the teacher.
 Grammar should be taught purposefully; attention should be given to meaning as well as form.
-For example, the passive is used when the object is more important than the subject and you want to make it the topic of a sentence, or when the actor is unknown, unimportant or not worth mentioning, for example, 'Gold was mined on the Witwatersrand' or 'The store was robbed last night.'
-Punctuation should also be taught in relation to sentence structure.
+For example, the passive ("被" structure) is used when the object is more important than the subject and you want to make it the topic of a sentence, or when the actor is unknown, unimportant or not worth mentioning, for example, 这家店昨晚被抢劫了。Punctuation should also be taught in relation to sentence structure.

 Learners should be encouraged to use both monolingual and bilingual dictionaries.
-They should be encouraged to write new words they encounter in a vocabulary book and to memorise their spelling and meanings.
-There should be regular revision of vocabulary and spelling in the form of tests, quizzes.
+They should be encouraged to write new words they encounter in a vocabulary book and to memorise their meanings.
+There should be regular revision of vocabulary in the form of tests, quizzes.